Shane Reti: Minister of Statistics

 On 18 June 2025 Reti, as Statistics Minister, announced that the Government would replace the five-yearly census in 2030 with a combination of administrative data from other government agencies and smaller annual surveys that a sample of the population will complete.
 He confirmed that there would be no census in 2028, with the 2023 census being the final one.
 Reti said that the traditional census was "no longer financially viable", stating "despite the unsustainable and escalating costs, successive censuses have been beset with issues or failed to meet expectations."
 While acting Statistics New Zealand chief and Government Statistician Mary Craig welcomed the scrapping of the traditional census, University of Waikato Institute for Population Research senior research fellow Dr Jesse Whitehead and New Zealand Institute of Economic Research economist Bill Kaye expressed concern that discontinuing the five-year census would impact data equity and have an adverse impact on "marginalised" communities including Māori, Pasifika, LGBTQ, the disabled and ethnic communities.

+Retirement

+On 10 March 2026, Reti announced that he would retire from Parliament at the 2026 general election.
+He expressed his gratitude for the support he received from his colleagues during his political career, and noted upgrading of the highway to Whangārei, breast cancer screening extensions, the establishment of a medical school at the University of Waikato, and the amalgamation of Crown Research Institutes as career highlights.

+Following a cabinet reshuffle on 2 April 2026, Reti was succeeded as Minister of Statistics by Scott Simpson and as Minister of Science, Innovation and Technology by Penny Simmonds.
+She also gained Reti's tertiary education portfolio.

+On 7 April 2026, Reti was granted retention of the title The Honourable for life, in recognition of his service as a member of the Executive Council.